Life Lines

 • Recognition of progression (Worse)

-• Severity of last attack
+• Severity of the last attack

 • Preventer medication requirements

-• Reliever Medication requirements
+• Reliever Medication Requirements

-• Parent/guardian/doctors contact details
+• Parent/guardian/doctor's contact details

 Asthma Facts

-• One in every 11 children has asthma and it is the most common long-term medical condition.
+• One in every 11 children has asthma, and it is the most common long-term medical condition.

 • The UK has among the highest prevalence rates of asthma symptoms in children worldwide.